Table of Contents

-Morbus Still or Still’s disease is also part of rheumatic disorders, whereas the etiology is unknown.
-A distinction is made between Still’s disease, which is a subtype of juvenile idiopathic arthritis, as well as adults Still’s disease.
+Morbus Still or Still’s disease is part of rheumatic disorders.
+Whereas its etiology is unknown, a distinction should be made between Juvenile Still’s disease, which is a subtype of juvenile idiopathic arthritis, and Adults Still’s disease.

 Epidemiology of Still’s disease

-Adult Still’s disease is an extremely rare disease (incidence rate about 5/100,000), whereas men and women are equally affected.
+Adult Still’s disease is an extremely rare disease (incidence rate is about 5/100,000), men and women are equally affected.

 Clinical symptoms of Still’s disease